 We hope you've enjoyed this article and the website as well.
 Ciao!

-A long time ago, Rui decided to put his glory days as a Designer behind his back to embrace the Managing Partner role at Significa.
+A long time ago Rui decided to put his glory days as a designer behind his back to embrace the Managing Partner role at Significa.
+Now, no one knows exactly what he does when he’s not playing Nintendo.
 He believes himself to be the deserving Significa 2020, 2021, and 2022 Cook-off champion and is having a hard time acknowledging the truth.Author page